All Episodes

 It was okay because I understand his tenacity for his wife.

-Clinton did engage Holman for a few minutes, at times pointing directly at Him, unclear whether he did make physical contact, however.
+Clinton did engage Holman for a few minutes, at times pointing directly at him.

 But our buddies at Newsbusters did.

-I do, but none of the broadcast networks' morning news shows, at least during the morning's crucial first half hour, disclosed the African American identity of the man with whom Clinton got into just such an argument yesterday in Ohio, Robert Holman.
+I do, but none of the broadcast networks' morning news shows, at least during the morning's crucial first half hour, disclosed the African-American identity of the man with whom Clinton got into just such an argument yesterday in Ohio, Robert Holman.

-And there was another at a different place in Ohio, there was uh another argument Clinton got into with uh with an abortion rights supporter or a pro-life supporter, he's just lashing out at everybody on the campaign trail.
+And there was another, at a different place in Ohio, there was another argument Clinton got into with an abortion rights supporter or a pro-life supporter.

-I just wanted you why who what's worse?
+I just wanted you, what's worse?

 And how about this?

-Uh well now that's interesting.
+Well, now that's interesting.

 You don't believe they're legit?